civicrm/civicrm-user-guide/docs/membership/defining-memberships.md

     perhaps due to misbehaviour.
 -   **Deceased**: this status keeps a deceased contact's record in the system but removes the contact from all further communications.
-This status is set automatically based on a contact's deceased flag).
+This status is set automatically based on a contact's deceased flag.

 You can force a membership to have its status overridden by selecting **membership override** on a membership record and choosing a status.
 As